dy/piezo/README.md

 _Web Audio API_ has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).<br/>
 Audio processing in general has no cross-platform solution, various environments deal with audio differently, some don't have audio capabilities at all.<br/>
-_lino_ is personal take on what would no-bs language would look like.
+_mel_ is personal take on what would no-bs language would look like.
 It compiles to WASM to enable it for browsers, [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) and any other env with wasm.<br/>